 Their mission is to save lives – the lives of those who brave the hot desert temperatures looking for a better way of life.

 Since 2000, the Water Station has been deploying and maintaining water stations in the Southern California desert, including: Imperial Valley, Anza Borrego Park and surrounding areas.

 John Hunter is the founder of the San Diego-based nonprofit.
-His wife, Laura Hunter (both met in 2000 when she first began to volunteer), serves as the organization's president.
+His wife, Laura Hunter (both met in 2000 when she first began to volunteer), served as the organization's former president.

 "I founded this organization back in 2001, because in those days there were a lot of people dying in this area, between here and Yuma," said John.

 John and his group of volunteers begin their work each year in the month of March by installing water stations throughout the desert region.

 The stations are blue barrels with orange and blue flags (for easy visibility), and are placed along Highway 98 and other parts of the desert.

 Inside each blue barrel are six gallons of potable water.

 The location of water stations is determined by data provided by the coroner's office on where bodies have been found.